jarom77/rubiks/README.md

 All 2D representations of a side are oriented with white on top.
 For white and yellow, red is on top.
 When inputting a cube side in `interactiveSet`, input in reading order (left-to-right, then down).

+The iterator classes will save you a lot of time.
+They provide ways to iterate through both colors and move types.

+MoveIter not only iterates through the 13 possible moves (includes null move at end), but it executes the moves on the cube provided (and undoes them before the next move).
+It will speed things up.

 **Important!!** When building the solution from your solver, there are two things to be careful of.

 1. The length of `solution`, which is an array of Moves, is defined in `rubiks.h` as `SOLUTION_MAX = 25`.
 Don't put in more than 25 moves.
 2. Your solution must end with a `NO_COLOR` move.
 This is a non-move, or null move, that marks the end of your solution (like a NULL in a C-string).

-The Iterators classes will save you a lot of time.
-They provide ways to iterate through both colors and move types.

-MoveIter not only iterates through the 13 possible moves (includes null move at end), but it executes the moves on the cube provided (and undoes them before the next move).
-It will speed things up.
+### Hints

-Everything here is shown in the `solve_basic` solver in `rubiks_solver.cpp`.
+- Everything here is shown in the `solve_basic` solver in `rubiks_solver.cpp`.
+- Run `make main` and then `./main N`, replacing N with a number.
+This will do N random turns on a cube, then try to solve it.
+This allows you more practice scenarios.